n-hass/mini-dev-shell/README.md

 this will generate a devShell for each system.

 Specify `extraFlakeOutputs` to add extra things to the flake output, like apps.
-Note that the 'raw' attributes you provide are added to the final flake, so you must handle specifying for each system yourself.
+Note that the attributes you provide are recursiveUpdated inside a `flake-utils.lib.eachDefaultSystem` with the automatically generated `devShell.default` output.